 Are you ever overwhelmed by all the things you have to do?
 The list seems never-ending.
-Laundry itself takes up a whole section of my brain that should probably be dedicated to something more important.
-It turns out, goal setting and thinking about everything we want to do at once isn’t the best.
+Laundry takes up a whole section of my brain that should probably be dedicated to something more important.
+It turns out that goal setting and thinking about everything we want to do at once isn’t the best.

 Goal-setting for your health

 This post may contain affiliate links, which at no cost to you, helps support my work.
 Thank you for your support.

 Focusing too much on our long-term goals and thinking too far out deters what we can do today and from what we experience at the moment.
 I listened to an Art of Manliness podcast that featured guest, John Zeratsky (a former Google employee).
 Zeratsky talked about how he was exhausted thinking about all the things he had to do.
 He felt like life was speeding past and he wanted it to slow down.
 So, he came up with a new way of thinking to simplify and optimize his life.
 It’s a great episode.